Neubauer-Group/UFOManager/README.md

 ```bash
 $ Please name your model: Your model name
 ```
-If everything goes well, you can see a new draft in your Zenodo account.
-A reserved Zenodo DOI will be created.

-Then, the Upload.py will generate a new enriched metadata file.
-This time, only the model version is required.
 ```
 $ Please enter your model version: Your model version
 ```
+If everything goes well, you can see a new draft in your Zenodo account.
+A reserved Zenodo DOI will be created.

 Then, a new metadata file will be created in Your_Model_Folder.
 ```